chumomega/GeoQuiz/README.md

  - Explore the Layout Inspector
  - Explore allocation tracking
  - users can circumvent cheating measures
     - they can rotate once in cheating activity and rotate when back to quizactivity. fix these!
+ -  report the build version in the cheat activity
+ - allow only 3 cheats before disabling the cheat button
+ -
  ### Set up app on your android device(from android studio on a mac)
   - connect android device to laptop
   - on android device go to `settings` -> `about phone/tablet` and press`Build Number` several times to enable developer mode